mantidproject/mantid/docs/source/interfaces/Muon ALC.rst

 ?
   Shows this help page.

-Manage User Directories
-  Opens a dialog where a user can specify which directories to load from

-Load
-  Computes the asymmetry according to selected options and displays it against the chosen log value.

 Loaded Data
   Graph where the asymmetry as a function of the Log value is displayed.
 These are the data passed to the BaselineModelling step.